mssgill/hscSphinx/database/tables.rst

 Table for catalog data (as of 2014.07.01)
 ----------------------
+Our basic concept of producing catalog database is to extract all columns' values of FITS BINTABLE file and store them into the database columns with the same names.
+It is for avoiding the confusion caused by the shortened column names.
+There are some expansion of arrays in FITS data into seperate database columns, for example, on sky coordinates.
+The flags stored as bits in FITS data will be expanded to each boolean column in database in current implementation.

 =========================== ============== ====================================================== ===== =====
 Table Name                  FITS Data      Description                                            Photo Coord